-n for 1915(c) HCBS Waiver: PA.0593.R02.00 - Jul 01, 2016 Page 135 of 24 ppend ix C: Participant Services C-2: General Service Specifications (1 of 3) minal History and/or Background Investigations.
-Specify the state's policies concerning ory and/or background investigations of individuals who provide waiver services (select or No. Criminal history and/or background investigations are not required.
-Yes.
+C-2: General Service Specifications (1 of 3)

+- a.
+Criminal History and/or Background Investigations.
+Specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one): - No. Criminal history and/or background investigations are not required. - Yes.
 Criminal history and/or background investigations are required.

-Specify: (a) the types of positions (e.g., personal assistants, attendants) for which such investigations (b) the scope of such investigations (e.g., state, national); and, (c) the process investigations have been conducted.
-State laws, regulations and policies referenced in this CMS upon request through the Medicaid or the operating agency (if applicable): for ensuring that mandator Provider agencies are required to obtain criminal background checks prior to hiring for a services to any waiver participant.
-To comply with this requirement, providers must obtain history record information from the Pennsylvania State Police for staff who have been a Commonwealth for at least two years.
-For staff who have been a resident of Pennsylvania currently reside in another state, a report of Federal criminal history record information of Federal Bureau of Investigation (FBI).
-A copy of the report(s) received from the Pennsyl the FBI must be maintained in the provider's records for a minimum of five years.
-As parannual monitoring cycle, provider qualifications are reviewed.
-The review includes an expersonnel records for all direct care staff working with the participants in the sample to a background checks were obtained in a timely manner and do not list any offenses that we providing services to waiver participants.
-Excluded offenses are in accordance with the I Older Adult Protective Services Act policy.
-The guidance for these policies can be found 51.20Criminal History Check; 55 Pa.
-Code § 6400.21Criminal History Record Check; and 6500.23Criminal History Record Check. in a report of criminal resident of the a for less than two years, on the least be obtained from the least be obtained from the least state Police and/or art of the waiver program's examination of providers' assure that criminal history could exclude the staff from Department of Aging's I in 55 Pa.
-Code§ use Registry Screening.
-Specify whether the state requires the screening of individuals who bugh a state-maintained abuse registry (select one): no provide waiver services No. The state does not conduct abuse registry screening.
+Specify: (a) the types of positions (e.g., personal assistants, attendants) for which such investigations must be conducted; (b) the scope of such investigations (e.g., state, national); and, (c) the process for ensuring that mandatory investigations have been conducted.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable):

+ODP requires criminal background checks for all staff (which includes contractors or consultants) and volunteers who provide a waiver service through direct contact with a participant or are responsible for the provision of the service for a participant.

+- A Volunteer is defined as a person who: - 1.
+Provides one or more direct waiver services to a participant as authorized in the service plan, - 2.
+Has unsupervised contact with the participant when providing the service(s), i.e. is alone with the participant, - 3.
+Has freely chosen not to receive monetary compensation for provision of the service(s), and - 4.
+Provides the service(s) on behalf of a qualified provider that has been authorized in a service plan to receive reimbursement for the service(s).

+Requirements for criminal background checks are specified at 55 Pa.
+Code § 6100.47 (relating to criminal history checks) and in the qualifications for each waiver service definition.
+Additionally, Residential Habilitation and Life Sharing providers are subject to the criminal history background check requirements specified in the Older Adults Protective Services Act (35 P.S. § 10225.101 et seq) and 6 Pa.
+Code Chapter 15 (relating to Protective Services for Older Adults).

+Compliance with background check requirements is verified through initial and ongoing provider qualification reviews, as well as provider monitoring conducted by ODP or the ODP Designee.
+For licensed providers, compliance with the licensing regulations is also verified through annual licensing inspections.

+b.
+Abuse Registry Screening.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):

+No. The state does not conduct abuse registry screening.

 Yes.
-The state maintains an abuse registry and requires the screening of individual registry. duals through this Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the typ abuse registry screenings must be conducted; and, (c) the process for ensuring that manda conducted.
-State laws, regulations and policies referenced in this description are available atory screenings have been c.
-Services in Facilities Subject to §1616(e) of the Social Security Act.
-Select one:
+The state maintains an abuse registry and requires the screening of individuals through this registry.

+Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; and, (c) the process for ensuring that mandatory screenings have been conducted.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):